JasperLichte/2048-multiplayer/README.md

 # 2048-multiplayer
-Verison of 2048 game including multiplayer mode. written in c# and typescript
+Version of 2048 game including multiplayer mode.
+Written in c# and typescript